How to Use Claude AI for Beginners in 2026 (Free Guide)

 Artifacts

-Self-contained outputs that live in the chat window — documents, working HTML, React components, SVGs, charts — viewable and downloadable in one place.
+Self‑contained outputs that live in the chat window — documents, working HTML, React components, SVGs, charts.

 Free